Nuitysun/data_science_portfolio/Smartphone_reviews_sentiment_prediction/README.md

 ### Possible ways to improve model performance:

 - 	Explore differences between rated and unrated reviews.
-Seems like unrated reviews have different characteristics and distribution (possibly they contain more complains about product defects/warranty issues than rated reviews).
+Seems like unrated reviews have different characteristics and distribution (possibly they contain more complains about product defects/warranty issues/shop service than rated reviews).
 - 	Load more reviews data.
 -	Increase number of epochs during model training.
 -	As on the unrated data all errors are false positive, it can be useful to try to oversample reviews with negative sentiment, so negative class proportion is even bigger than for positive class.
 It can help model to learn more about negative class.